 A permanent establishment could potentially be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has.

-GST is a multi-stage tax which is levied at 6% on most transactions in the production process.
-GST is charged on all taxable supplies of goods and services which includes imported goods in Malaysia other than those specifically exempted, zero-rated or given relief.
+Goods and Services Tax (“GST”) is a multi-stage tax which is charged on any taxable supply of goods and services made in the course or furtherance of business by a taxable person in Malaysia.
+GST is charged on all taxable supplies of goods and services (which includes imported goods and imported services into Malaysia) other than those specifically exempted, zero-rated or given relief.
 The payment of taxes are levied on all stages throughout the production and distribution process.

 The Malaysian transfer pricing environment is regulated since 1 January 2009 upon the insertion of the arm’s length principle into the Income Tax Act, 1967.
 In 2012, the MIRB released the TP Rules and TP Guidelines as an indication that the Malaysian Government is determined in its enforcement of transfer pricing compliance by Malaysian taxpayers.
-In terms of personal taxation, transfer pricing and tax implications could arise where an employee is being paid by an entity in one jurisdiction but performing services for the benefit of another related entity .
+In terms of personal taxation, transfer pricing and tax implications could arise where an employee is being paid by an entity in one jurisdiction but performing services for the benefit of another related entity.
 This would also be dependent on the nature and complexity of the services performed.
+Following from the release of the Based Erosion and Profit Shifting (“BEPS”) final action report on 5 October 2015 by the Organization for Economic Co-operation and Development (“OECD”), amongst others, Malaysia has recently issued rules on automatic exchange of financial account information as well as Country-by-Country reporting which come into operation on 1 January 2017 .
+It may have certain impact on personal taxation related matters.

 Personal Data Protection Act 2010 (“PDPA”) has come into force on 15 November 2013 which seeks to regulate the processing of personal data of individuals involved in commercial transactions.